Article written by fitness and health expert and longtime Clearly Filtered customer Tim Liu

-Besides the brain benefits, drinking enough water also aids with digestion, helping us break down food and absorb nutrients.
-It also helps with constipation issues by softening our stool and flushing toxins out of our body.
+Besides the brain benefits, drinking a proper amount of water also aids with digestion, helping us break down food and absorb nutrients.
+It also helps with constipation issues by softening our stool and flushing toxins out of our bodies.

 Our skin contains water as well and drinking plenty of water each day hydrates our skin cells and gives us that nice healthy glow.
 By getting hydrated, our skin tissues are replenished, moisturized, and the elasticity improves.
 So, if you want healthy and youthful skin, then hydration is a must.

 In terms of losing fat, it simply comes down to being in a caloric deficit, where we eat less than we burn.
 Although it seems simple, it certainly isn’t easy.

-Dealing with hunger while losing fat is common, and during the fat loss journey a majority of us often mistake thirst for hunger.
-This is why drinking enough water is so important while trying to lose fat.
-It helps us manage the fat loss process so much better by allowing us to tell the difference between thirst (psychological hunger), helping us to resist our food cravings.
+Dealing with hunger while losing fat is common, and during the fat loss journey, a majority of us often mistake water loss for hunger.
+This is why an adequate amount of water is so important while trying to lose fat.
+It helps the weight loss process by allowing us to tell the difference between thirst and (psychological) hunger, thereby resisting food cravings.

-As a general rule of thumb, I recommend at least half of your bodyweight in ounces of water.
-So, if you weight 180 lbs., you would need to drink 90 ounces (0.7 gal) of water per day.
+As a general rule of thumb, I recommend at least half of your body weight in ounces of water.
+So, if you weigh 180 lbs., you would need to drink 90 ounces (0.7 gals) of water per day.

-It might seem like a lot, but if you have a stainless steel or glass water bottle with the ounces labeled, just do the math and see how many of servings you’ll need per day.
+It might seem like a lot, but if you have a stainless steel or glass water bottle with the ounces labeled, just do the math and see how many servings you’ll need per day.

-One easy trick to remind yourself to drink enough water is to tie several rubber bands around the bottom of your bottle.
+One easy trick to remind yourself to increase water consumption is to tie several rubber bands around the bottom of your bottle.
 Take the Clearly Filtered Stainless Steel water bottle as an example.
 It holds 20oz of water.
 If you weigh 160 lbs., then you need at least 80oz, which is about four bottle-fulls.

-Wrap four rubber bands around your bottle and every time you finish a full serving, take one rubber band off.
+Wrap four rubber bands around your bottle, then, every time you finish a full serving, take one rubber band off.